 Time of Formation: ALL PARADE PARTICIPANTS MUST BE IN THEIR DESIGNATED DIVISION (SECTION) AND POSITION LINE UP BY 9:00 AM (see Edwin at Parade check in on Sunday for your position number).

-The parade ends to the left of the Ted Whitlock Community Center and the Multicultural festival begins immediately and follows behind the Ted Whitlock Community Center until 7:00 PM.
+The parade ends to the left of the Ted Whitlock Community Center and the Multicultural festival begins immediately and follows behind the Ted Whitlock Community Center and inside the Ted Whitlock Community Center building until 7:00 PM.
 Please enter through the festival entrance on the left side by the children’s park.

 PLEASE NOTE